 Class I is a fun, supportive place to learn and we welcome you to our class page!
-We are made up of two thirds Reception and one third Year 1s plus Mrs Skeet (Class Teacher), Mrs Frost (HLTA), Mrs McCormack (TA), Mrs Steele (TA), Miss Berry (LSA), Ms Bishop (LSA) and Mrs Watson (LSA).
+We are made up of two thirds Reception and one third Year 1s plus Mrs Skeet (Class Teacher), Mrs McCormack (TA), Mrs Steele (TA), Miss Berry (LSA), Ms Bishop (LSA) and Mrs Watson (LSA).
 Each LSA and TA works part time.
-Mrs Lankester (our part time teacher) also teaches Class 1 on a Thursday afternoon along with Premier Sport.
+Mrs Blewitt (our part time teacher) also teaches Class 1 on a Thursday afternoon along with Premier Sport.
 Class sizes are usually in the early 20s and no larger.

 How we learn

 Children in Class 1 learn partly through whole group discussion and largely through small group activities and practical activities.
 Reception children follow the Early Years Curriculum which is very active and play based.
 Children learn in small groups working with adults on set tasks and also through self-chosen activities inside and outside.
 Adults observe children in their play and enhance and develop their learning by talking to them, providing extra resources and suggesting ideas.
 This guides and challenges them and encourages them to try a range of new activities that will develop and increase their skills.

 Year 1s in both Classes 1 and 2 follow the National Curriculum and have adult led tasks to work on the majority of the time.
 They are lucky to be in a small group so they receive maximum support and feedback.
 It is well known young children learn best kinaesthetically and retain what they have learned best when they have had fun.
 We therefore try to make activities practical and engaging, as well as preparing them for later learning.

 We aim to share with children a love of learning and to build their confidence, independence, teamwork, knowledge and skills in a caring, fun environment.